statamic/v2-docs/content/collections/docs/content-types.md

 title: Content Types
 id: 4076fea7-63c9-4b1c-b16d-7eb565040d81
 overview: >
   Content Types are the pillars that hold, contain, and snuggle all of the editable aspects of your site.
-Each Content Type has its own special attributes that make it unique.
-In this guide, you get to learn about all six of Statamic's primary Content Types.
+Each of the six Content Types has its own special attributes that make it unique.
 ---

 ## Overview {#overview}

-All of your site's content, everything that is managed, edited, uploaded, published and ultimately shown to the world, lives in one of Statamic's six Content Types:
+All of your managable site content -- everything created, edited, uploaded, published, and ultimately shown to the world, lives in one of Statamic's six Content Types:

 - [Pages](#pages)
 - [Collections](#collections)